Pr3mR4jendran/Quine-Collection/README.md

 To run and open C++ files on the terminal, make sure to install GNU compiler.
 Then run `g++ quine.cpp` to compile the file.
 An output file with the extension .out (in my case it was a.out) will be created.
 Simply type `./a.out` to run the executable.

 ### .cs - C#
 To run and open C# files on Windows, use Microsoft Visual Studio.
 For Mac, first download and install Mono.
-Then compile the file using `mono quine.cs` and then run the executable file using `mono quine.exe`.
+Then compile the file using `mcs quine.cs` and then run the executable file using `mono quine.exe`.

 ### .html - HTML
 To run an HTML file simply use the command `open quine.html` on your terminal.